raspberrypilearning/this-sprite-needs-you/en/step_1.md

 ### PROJECT BRIEF: Help me grow
 <hr style="border-top: 2px solid black;">
-You need to create a virtual pet, plant or other simulation that the user can interact with to meet its needs.
-You will use variables to keep track of how your main sprite is doing.
-It might be happy, bored, thirsty or sleepy.
+You need to create a virtual pet, plant, or other simulation that the user can interact with to meet its needs.
+You will use **variables** to keep track of how your main sprite is doing.
+It might be happy, bored, thirsty, or sleepy.

 Your simulation should:
 + Use at least one `variable`{:class="block3variables"} to keep track of what the main sprite needs